Autism Speaks: Position on vaccines

-In August 2014, the organization said "We strongly encourage parents to have their children vaccinated for protection against serious disease.
+In August 2014, the organization said, "We strongly encourage parents to have their children vaccinated for protection against serious disease.
 We recognize that some parents still have concerns about vaccines, particularly if they have a child or relative with autism.
 We urge them to find a health practitioner who will consider their concerns and help them ensure the well-being of their child."

-In 2017, they took the position that, "Each family has a unique experience with an autism diagnosis, and for some it corresponds with the timing of their child's vaccinations.
-At the same time, scientists have conducted extensive research over the last two decades to determine whether there is any link between childhood vaccinations and autism.
-The results of this research is clear: Vaccines do not cause autism."
+In February 2015, Autism Speaks issued a new position statement in response to recent measles outbreaks.
+Signed by its chief science officer, Rob Ring, the statement read, "Over the last two decades, extensive research has asked whether there is any link between childhood vaccinations and autism.
+The results of this research are clear: Vaccines do not cause autism.
+We urge that all children be fully vaccinated."

+In April 2025, in response to controversial statements made by anti-vaccine activist and U.S. Secretary of Health and Human Services Robert F. Kennedy Jr., Wargo cosigned a joint statement on behalf of Autism Speaks, affirming that vaccines did not cause autism and calling for public health messaging to be "grounded in science."
+The statement also rejected the claim that autism was "preventable," condemned the use of stigmatizing language, and warned against reductions in federal funding to departments, services and programs relied upon by the autistic community.
+The other cosignatories were representatives of ASAN, the Autism Society of America, the Arc of the United States, the Autistic Women & Nonbinary Network, and the Autistic People of Color Fund.
+Additional organizations endorsed the statement after its initial release.

+It is scientific consensus that there is no link between any vaccine or vaccine ingredient and autism and that the thimerosal used as a preservative in some vaccines is not harmful.